Under 2 hours

 - Wet a microfiber cloth with water.

 - Wring it out so it’s not dripping.

 - Use the damp cloth to firmly wipe with the grain.
 Work from the top of the appliance down.

-- Buff each swipe with a dry with a clean towel.
+- Buff each swipe dry with a clean towel.
 Letting the water air dry may leave spots.

 Tip: Use filtered or distilled water if you have hard water out of your home’s tap.
 Hard water may leave cloudy spots.

 Clean Stainless Steel with Dish Soap and Water

 A little bit of dish soap and some water take care of any greasy fingerprints or residue on stainless steel appliances:

 - In a small bowl, mix a few drops of dish soap with warm water.